markomanninen/calchylus/README.rst

 -----------

 ``calchylus`` module works in Windows, Linux, and MacOS operating systems.
 Python 2.7 or 3.6 and greater are required.
+The whole great Python ecosystem can be installed from `Anaconda`_.

 Install Hy language interpreter and ``calchylus`` module by using ``pip`` Python package management tool: